TusharBhatt1/drag-drop-calendar/README.md

 ## Features

--Drag and Drop events
+1.Drag and Drop events.
--Keyboard event (delete) to delete an event
+2.Keyboard event (delete) to delete an event.
--Create new resource or event
+3.Create new resource or event.
--State saved locally that it is maintained even after hard refresh.
+4.State saved locally that it is maintained even after hard refresh.

 ## Installation